CityofToronto/bdit_traffic_dashboard/README.md

 ### Data

+Data from downtown Bluetooth detectors arrives in our database after initial filtering by bliptrack.

+There it is grouped into five-minute-bins using the median to reduce the impact of extreme outliers.

+The five-minute bins are grouped again into 30-minute bins using weighted average by the number of observations per five-minute-bin and separated by working day and nonworking day.

+The 30-minute data collected before the pilot was plotted as scatterplots and quality checked.
+Major outliers were noted and removed from the baseline if deemed necessary.

+The 30-minute data was then aggregated by time period, and pre-pilot data were averaged to get a baseline for a given period during the weekend or week.
 This visualization depends on two tables, which are views in the data warehouse:

  - Baseline travel times for each (street, direction, day type, timeperiod)  ([source](https://github.com/CityofToronto/bdit_king_pilot_dashboard/blob/data_pipeline/bluetooth/sql/create-view-dash_baseline.sql))